Aafreen29/IntelliTravel-Agent/README.md

 #### Web app URL - https://intellitravel-agent.streamlit.app/

 ## Overview
 A comprehensive and intelligent travel recommendation application that leverages LLM (Large Language Model) and the Google Maps API to create personalized travel experiences.
 Built using Streamlit.
+This applicaton aims to help travelers discover the world more easily.

 #### Landing page: